 - Nervous system problems

 Contact your health care provider if your baby has signs or symptoms of this condition.

 If you think that you may have syphilis and are pregnant (or plan to get pregnant), call your provider right away.

 Safer sexual practices help prevent the spread of syphilis.
 If you suspect you have a sexually transmitted disease such as syphilis, seek medical attention right away to avoid complications like infecting your baby during pregnancy or birth.

 Prenatal care is very important.
-A routine blood test for syphilis is done during pregnancy.
-This identifies infected mothers so they can treated to reduce the risks to the infant and themselves.
-Infants born to infected mothers who received proper penicillin treatment during pregnancy are at minimal risk for congenital syphilis.
+Routine blood tests for syphilis are done during pregnancy.
+These tests help identify infected mothers so they can be treated to reduce the risks to the infant and themselves.
+Infants born to infected mothers who received proper antibiotic treatment during pregnancy are at minimal risk for congenital syphilis.

 Dobson SR, Sanchez PJ.
 Syphilis.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 143.
+8th ed.
+Philadelphia, PA: Elsevier; 2019:chap 144.

-Last reviewed on: 11/19/2015
+Last reviewed on: 11/9/2021

-Reviewed by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Kimberly G. Lee, MD, MSc, IBCLC, Clinical Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
+Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.